cournape/Bento/doc/source/hacking.rst

 Design document
 ===============

 ..
-Version: 0.0.2
+Version: 0.0.3

-Bento is currently split into two parts: a core API to parse the package description into a simple object API, and a commands API which gives a command line interface to bento.
+Bento is currently split into two parts: a core API to parse the package description into a simple object API, and a commands library which gives a command line interface to bento.

-The principle philosophy of bento is to clearly separate the different stages of packaging deployment, as we believe it is the only way to make a build tool extensible.
+The main design philosophy of bento is to clearly separate the different stages of packaging deployment, as we believe it is the only way to make a build tool extensible.